 Your light situation.
 Walk into your bedroom during the day and honestly assess what you see.
 If you can comfortably read a book by window light, you have medium to bright indirect light.
 If the room feels dim even at noon, stick with snake plant, pothos, ZZ plant, or peace lily.
 As Darryl Cheng of House Plant Journal puts it: match the plant to the light you actually have, not the light you wish you had.

 Your pets.
 If cats or dogs sleep in your bedroom, go with spider plant, areca palm, boston fern, prayer plant, or jasmine.
 All safe if your pet decides to chew a leaf.
+If you want more choices beyond the bedroom shortlist, browse the full cat-safe indoor plants roundup.

 Your maintenance style.
 Be honest.
 If you want something you can ignore for two weeks, choose snake plant, ZZ plant, or aloe vera.
 If you enjoy a brief daily check-in, peace lily, boston fern, or jasmine will reward the attention.
+If you’re still figuring out what kind of plant owner you are, the easy houseplants for beginners guide is a good reality check before you buy.

 Your priority: air quality or sleep.
 For air purification, focus on snake plant, peace lily, spider plant, and rubber plant.
 For sleep support through scent, lavender and jasmine are your best bets.
 For nighttime oxygen, snake plant and aloe vera (both CAM plants) are the standout choices.